 In the competitive manufacturing and distribution industry, profit margin is directly impacted by costs.

-At that time, Crown Tonka was using Microsoft Dynamics GP, which has limitations with multisite inventory control and language support.
+At that time, Everidge was using Microsoft Dynamics GP, which has limitations with multisite inventory control and language support.
 Polis began looking at alternatives to replace Dynamics GP and after senior management reviewed options, they decided Microsoft Dynamics AX would better suit the company’s needs.
 Dynamics AX was designed to support multi-site manufacturers where materials are shared across multiple facilities.

 Polis says the transition from Dynamics GP to AX went well.
 He identified four key components of the transition plan that led to a successful implementation: